Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: System Model

-As widely assumed in the literature~\cite{Beamforming_Design, Multi_User_CAPA}, we consider uni-polarized CAPAs under line-of-sight conditions, where both the BS and the user CAPAs are polarized along the $y$-axis.
-The channel response function $h_k(\mathbf{r}, \mathbf{s})$ is then expressed~as
+As widely used in the literature~\cite{Beamforming_Design, Multi_User_CAPA}, we consider single-polarized CAPAs under line-of-sight conditions.
+The BS is polarized along the $y$-axis, while each user's polarization rotates with its local coordinate system.
+The channel response function $h_k(\mathbf{r}, \mathbf{s})$ is expressed~as